 A Super Grandmaster (GM) is a Grandmaster that has achieved a rating above the 2500 minimum for the Grandmaster title.
-Chess players with an FIDE rating above 2700 is called a super gm.
+Chess players that reach an elo of above 2700 from FIDE are known as Super GM’s.

 While it’s not an official term that FIDE uses, the public basically coined this term and started using it to describe GM’s that are just on another level of skill from other GM’s.